 - Other employment benefits

-Children are never to be considered “property” to be divided and they can also not be a part of a prenuptial agreement.
+Parents and courts should never consider children as “property” to be divided and they can also not be a part of a prenuptial agreement.
 Prenuptial agreements cannot determine child custody, child support awards or visitation rights for current or future children who are a result of the relationship.

 For all of these issues related to children, a judge will make the decisions based on the best interests of the child—only after reviewing current evidence and testimony.
 This makes it impossible for the inclusion of this decision in a contract written in the beginning of the marriage.
 Because the judge considers the needs of the children at the exact time of the divorce, pre-determined contractual terms are irrelevant.